ddeutils/ddedocs/docs/services/azure/databricks/adb-to-azure-sql.md

 ### 1) Create Service Principal

-To register your application and create your service principal
+To register your application and create your service principal:

 * Go to `Azure Active Directory` :octicons-arrow-right-24: `App registrations`
   :octicons-arrow-right-24: `New registration`
-* Add the information of this app like `name` is `cnct-adb-dev`
+* Add the information of this app like `name` is `cnct-adb-dev` (The name of app should be formatted like `{app}-{resource-shortname}-{environment}`)
 * Click register for create

-!!! note

-    The name of app should be format, `{app}-{resource-shortname}-{environment}`

-You will then have to generate a secret
+You will then be required to generate a secret:

 * Go to `App registrations` :octicons-arrow-right-24: `Certificates&secrets`
   :octicons-arrow-right-24: `New Client Secret`